pain64/true-sql/documentation.md

     }
 }
 ```
-If you use net.truej.sql.ConstraintViolationException then TrueSql will check constraint existence in database.
+If you use net.truej.sql.dsl.ConstraintViolationException then TrueSql will check constraint existence in database.
 The way you can catch wrapped DB constraint violations:

 ```java
 try {